Contents

 Recent events, like election meddling, the increased suicide rate attributed to cyberbullying and clashes between online and offline workforce has however kickstarted government involvement across the globe and we are starting to see an increased interest in, and legislation aimed at taming the digital world.

-It’s increasingly clear that there’s going to be a conflict of interest as user privacy, businesses goals, and government interests clash.
-Because of the complexity of the digital landscape and as many politicians don’t really understand the inner workings of the Internet and the businesses that operate through it, many laws come out vague, impossible to fulfill or are drawn up without a true understanding of the full impact they will have.
-This means that many of the recent legislative initiatives are hard to interpret and often highly controversial.
-Operating in this environment making sure your business adhere to all relevant laws can be a legal minefield.
+It’s increasingly clear that there will be a conflict of interest as user privacy, business goals, and government interests clash.
+Because of the complexity of the digital landscape and as many politicians don’t understand the inner workings of the Internet and the businesses that operate through it, many laws come out vague, impossible to fulfill or are drawn up without a true understanding of the full impact they will have.

 Online regulations around the world